49 Wall Mounted Desks Built with Pipe

 Top it with a single piece of upcycled wood, reinforce with a few L-brackets, and your desk is complete.
 We even offer powder coating services to make this project one step easier.

 A wall mounted desk built with Kee Lite fittings is a great way to save money without sacrificing durability or style.
-Zach from Georgia built this desk using four Swivel Flange fittings, two pieces of pipe, a pine desktop from IKEA, and aluminum trim to give it the appearance of being high end.
-All in all, his desk only set him back $150.
+Zach from Georgia built this desk using four Swivel Flange fittings, two pieces of schedule 40 pipe, a pine desktop from IKEA, and aluminum trim to give it the appearance of being high end.

 Common Question: How much weight can a floating desk hold?